Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Experiments

 where $\hat{\mathbf{x}}$ is the normalized data point, $x_{a;ij}$ is the $j$-th component of the $i$-th channel of the input image $\mathbf{x}_a$, $p_i$ is the size of the $i$-th channel, and $N$ is the size of the dataset $\mathbb{D}$.

-We observe that, when using the activation function $\phi = \tanh$, the shape of the curves is the same for all data points.
+\paragraph{Results.} In Figure \ref{fig:init:comparison_data_pts}, we observe that, when using the activation function $\phi = \tanh$, the shape of the curves is the same for all data points.
 This is not the case for $\mathrm{ReLU}$: for the input point ``bird'', the sequence $(\mathcal{D}^l)_l$ drifts away from $\mathcal{N}(0, 1)$ since the beginning, while for the input ``car'', $(\mathcal{D}^l)_l$ first becomes closer to $\mathcal{N}(0, 1)$, then drifts away.
 It is also the case for $\phi_{\theta}$ with $\theta = 10$: for the input ``deer'', the distance remains high, while it starts low and increases very slowly (input ``dog''), or even decreases in the first place (input ``truck'').
 But, in general, when the curves have converged after $100$ layers, it seems that the limit is the same whatever the starting data point, and depends only on the choice of the activation function.

-\paragraph{With individual input normalization.} In this setup, we perform the individual normalization of the inputs.
-Without loss of generality, we define it for inputs that are order-$1$ tensors as follows: